-The PALS lead works closely with the service leads to resolve problems and concerns quickly and effectively.
-If it becomes clear that the patient wishes to raise the issue as a complaint, we will ensure that the concern is addressed through the complaints process.
-It is made clear that concerns received from, or on behalf of patients in no way affects how they are treated, and are seen as valuable information to help improve services for all patients and carers.
+The PALS lead (Patient Experience Manager) works closely with the service leads to resolve problems and concerns quickly and effectively.
+If it becomes clear that the patient wishes to raise the issue as a complaint, the concern is addressed through the complaints process.
+It is made clear that concerns received from, or on behalf of patients does not affect how they are treated, and are seen as valuable information to help improve services for all patients and carers.

-During the period of 1 April 2021 to 31 March 2022, there were 92 PALS enquiries which is an increase of 79% from last year, and may be attributable, in part, to record keeping improvements made by the new Patient Experience Manager:
+During the period of 1 April 2022 to 31 March 2023, there were 202 PALS enquiries which is an increase of 120% from last year, and may be attributable, in part, to record keeping improvements made by the new Patient Experience Manager:

-- 58 of these were dealt with as initial complaints (one of these was referred as a formal complaint). - 34 of these were for advice and information
+- 121 of these were dealt with as issues to be resolved (five of these were referred as a formal complaint or an accompanying concern to a formal complaint). - 81 of these were for advice and information